MiguelSanLeon/holidays-survey/README.md

 ### Code

 - [GeekforGeeks](https://www.geeksforgeeks.org/clear-screen-python/) was used to implement a clear screen code.
-- [Data analysis with Python](https://apps.cognitiveclass.ai/learning/course/course-v1:CognitiveClass+DA0101EN+v2/home) I took this course during the developing process to have a better understanding of how to use pandas and dataframes.
+- [Data analysis with Python](https://apps.cognitiveclass.ai/learning/course/course-v1:CognitiveClass+DA0101EN+v2/home) I took this course during the developing process to have a better understanding of how to use pandas and data frames.

 ## Acknowledgements

-- Many thanks to my mentor Marcel that has been a light at the end of the tunnel and a great adviser during the development process.
+- Many thanks to my mentor Marcel, that has been a light at the end of the tunnel and a great adviser during the development process.
 - Thanks to the slack community that is always ready to help.
 - Thanks to Code Institute for instructing me and teaching me everything necessary for this project.